motchenko/adaptive-reading-ai/README.md

 3. Adaptive text generation with complexity control

 ## Retrieval-Augmented Generation (RAG)
-The system implements a **retrieval-augmented generation (RAG) pipeline** that grounds explanations in **curated linguistic resources**, including vocabulary lists and reference materials.
+The system implements a retrieval-augmented generation (RAG) pipeline that grounds explanations in curated linguistic resources, including vocabulary lists and reference materials.

 Retrieved context is incorporated into prompt construction to improve factual grounding and reduce hallucination in generated explanations.